Sliding Window Persistence of Quasiperiodic Functions: Experiments and Applications

 \section{Experiments and Applications}

 This section has two goals: first, to illustrate the pipeline developed in this paper for the analysis of quasiperiodic time series data.
-Indeed, we will utilize a synthetic example to review the optimization of $d$ and $\tau$, as well as the evaluation of our theoretical lower bounds on persistence.
+Indeed, we will utilize a synthetic example to review the optimization of $d$ and $\tau$, evaluate our theoretical lower bounds on persistence, and study the effects of noise on sliding window persistence.
 The second goal is to provide an example of how quasiperiodicity can arise in naturally-occurring time series data.
 Specifically, we will study a sound recording of \emph{dissonance}, and illustrate how quasiperiodicity emerges through the lens of sliding windows and persistence.